With its new features and updates, LinkedIn is becoming a social media platform that you shouldn’t overlook, especially if you are a B2B marketer.

 LinkedIn previously found that employees are 70 percent more likely to click, share, and comment on an update than a typical LinkedIn user.

 You can take advantage of this by making it easy for your colleagues to engage with the content.
-Send them links every time you post or when critical updates go live.
+Send them links every time you post or when particularly important updates go live.
 Asking for engagement is sometimes all it takes to get your colleagues involved.

 Encourage them to fill out their LinkedIn profiles

-LinkedIn offers a great explanation of how your individual LinkedIn profiles influence your brand:
+LinkedIn offers a lovely explanation of how your individual LinkedIn profiles influence your brand:

 What have you found works best for you on LinkedIn?